Skip to Content

 1. Location

 The House of Waterford Crystal Visitor Centre is right across from the Viking Triangle, a historic area of the city with many museums, churches and attractions.
-The original Waterford Factory was on the edge of the city near the Cork Road; it closed in 2009.
+The original Waterford Factory was on the edge of the city near the Cork Road (note: it closed in 2009).

 2. A whole lot of history

-Waterford Crystal was started in 1783 by brothers George and William Penrose and renowned glassmaker John Hill.
+The story of Waterford Crystal began in 1783 when brothers George and William Penrose joined forces with renowned glassmaker John Hill.
 They developed the technique of polishing glass to create stunning crystal products which quickly became known all over the world.
-You’ll learn more about its history below.

 3. The tour

-Guided tours of Waterford Crystal Factory last about 50 minutes and must be pre-booked (buy your ticket here).
-The tour take you behind the scenes to see the mould-making, glass-blowing, sculpting, cutting and engraving processes.
+Guided tours of Waterford Crystal Factory last 1-hour and must be pre-booked (buy your ticket here).
+The tour takes you behind the scenes to see the mould-making, glass-blowing, sculpting, cutting and engraving processes.

 Things you’ll see on the House of Waterford Crystal tour